The CA Quarterly Review

 Most recently, HUD has released training videos covering the below topics which are posted on HUD’s Multifamily HOTMA Website:

-Implementation Overview Net Family Assets Determining Income Mandatory Deductions & Hardships Annual Reexaminations Verifications & Other Related Topics Interim Reexaminations Asset Limitation
+Implementation Overview Net Family Assets Determining Income Mandatory Deductions & Hardships Annual Reexaminations Verifications & Other Related Topics Interim Reexaminations Asset Limitation· Owners may choose not to conduct an interim reexamination during the last three months of a certification period if a family reports an increase in income within three months of the next annual reexamination effective date.

 Verification – The final rule updated verification of income requirements.
 All applicants must sign the consent form at admission, and participants must sign the consent form no later than their next interim or regularly scheduled income reexamination.
 After an applicant or participant has signed and submitted a consent form either on or after January 1, 2024, they do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances: